"Artificial Intelligence is not just a tool—it's a mirror reflecting humanity's pursuit of understanding intelligence itself."

 As we approach the threshold of AGI, profound risks emerge.

-Philosophers like Nick Bostrom warn of existential scenarios — where an AGI might pursue goals misaligned with human welfare, even unintentionally.
+- Ethical and Existential Risk: Philosophers like Nick Bostrom warn of existential scenarios where an AGI might pursue goals misaligned with human welfare.

-AGI systems trained on human-generated data inherit biases, misinformation, and cultural distortions.
+- Data and Bias: AGI systems trained on human-generated data inherit biases and misinformation.
 Without careful curation, these biases could magnify at scale.

 🧠 The Role of Consciousness and Sentience